 The Location: Mallory Meadows is a two-and-a-half-acre small-scale luxury lodge park near Leicester – so it makes an ideal base to explore the city as well as enjoy the surrounding countryside.
 Nature lovers in particular will be hooked by the secluded setting of this lodge park: it’s a short drive from Bradgate Park and Beacon Hill which teems with wildlife.

-You’ll find four cedar lodges in total within the peace and quiet of Mallory Meadows, including the owner’s newest offering The Roudhouse, a quirky boutique lodge for two people – which also comes with its own hot tub.
+You’ll find six cedar lodges in total within the peace and quiet of Mallory Meadows, including four studio cabins and two roundhouses, quirky boutique cabins for two people – which also come with their own hot tub.

 The Lodge: ‘Micro’ is the operative word here; but that’s what makes these lodges with hot tubs so special.
 Our favourite lodge is Hedgehog & Badger – a timber-clad, cute-as-a-button option with a fresh, bright, pared-back interior.